xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 ```

-If you wish to stop automating in the `WEBVIEW` context and go back to automate the native portion of the app, use the [switchToNative](https://docs.katalon.com/katalon-studio/docs/mobile-switch-to-native.html) mobile keyword.
+If you wish to stop automating in the `WEBVIEW` context and go back to automate the native portion of the app, use the `switchToNative`.
+More information here: [[Mobile]switchToNative](https://docs.katalon.com/katalon-studio/docs/mobile-switch-to-native.html) mobile keyword.

 ```groovy